A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 After selecting suitable finite dimensional subspaces $V_h \subset V$, $Q_h \subset Q$, we obtain a system of linear equations with the saddle point structure

-In order for \eqref{eq:saddle} to have a unique solution for $(\bu_h, p_h)$ we require the well-known Brezzi conditions: that $a(\cdot, \cdot)$ is coercive on the discrete kernel of $b(\cdot, \cdot)$, and that there exists a discrete inf-sup constant $\betah$ independent of the mesh but possibly depending on $p$ such that
+We require the analogous Brezzi conditions for the discrete problem: that $a(\cdot, \cdot)$ is coercive on the discrete kernel of $b(\cdot, \cdot)$, and that there exists a discrete inf-sup constant $\betah$ independent of the mesh but possibly depending on $p$ such that

-The discretization $V_h \times Q_h$ must be chosen carefully to satisfy these conditions; they will not be satisfied by arbitrary discretizations.
+The discretization $V_h \times Q_h$ must be chosen carefully to satisfy these conditions; the discrete inf-sup condition will not be satisfied by arbitrary discretizations.
 If they are, we have the well-known error estimates

 where $C_1, C_2>0$ are generic constants independent of the mesh parameter $h$.
 For the use of high-order discretizations, it is desirable to choose an element pair where $\betah$ does not decrease as the polynomial degree of the approximation is increased.
 Such a discretization is referred to as $p$-stable.